tecfu/.macOS/README.md

 ## Shortcut for Opening a New Terminal on Current Desktop

+### If You CAN Use Karibiber Elements

+Copy the rule "Trigger Alacritty with CTRL-COMMAND-T" from the karabiner.json file in this repo or simply copy/symlink the entire file into ~/.config/karabiner/karabiner.json

+### If Can't Use Karibiner Elements
 Create an `Automator` service

 - Launchpad > Automator > File > New > Quick Action